vyom18/starfish/README.md

 #### First, clone the repo to your computer, then navigate to the starfish folder and run `npm ci`.
 - This project runs on **node 10.13.0 or higher**, node 12 is preferred.
 - `node -v `, will show you which version of node you're using in your machine.
-- If your version is below 10.13.0, either update to a compatible version of node, or [install nvm](https://github.com/nvm-sh/nvm#about) so that Starfish can use a compatible node version without affecting other applications on your system.
+- If your version is below 10.13.0, either update to a compatible version of node, or [install nvm](https://github.com/nvm-sh/nvm#about) so that Starfish can use a compatible node version without affecting other applications on your system and can run smoothly.

 #### Next, make a .csv file with the GitHub Ids you're interested in checking, and, if desired, an "alternate id" to go with each
 > #### Q&A Time!